conda/conda/docs/source/dev-guide/techspec-solver-state.md

 * Installed pool: The installed packages, grouped by name.
 Each group should only contain one record!
 * Explicit pool: The full index, but reduced for the specs in `requested`.

-The following sections will get dry and to-the-point.
+The following sections will get dry and to the point.
 They will state what output to expect from a given set of initial conditions.
 At least we'll try.
 Take into account that the `specs` list is kept around across attempts!
 In other words, the `specs` list is only really empty in the first attempt; if this fails, the subsequent attempts will only overwrite (update) the existing one.
 In practice, this should only affect how constrained packages are.
 The names should be the same.

-It will also depend on whether we are adding (`conda install|create|update`) or removing ( `conda remove`) packages.
+It will also depend on whether we are adding (`conda install|create|update`) or removing (`conda remove`) packages.
 There's a common initialization part for both, but after that the logic is separate.

 <!--